VENDOR APPLICATION

 If I have applied before, should I apply again?

 Absolutely!
 Even if your application was not successful, we encourage you to keep applying.
 We do our best to accommodate as many people as possible.
+Applications are evaluated each year, so if you have been part of the market in years past, you are welcome to apply again, but we do not guarantee spots based on past participation.